 Cons:

-• Brand fails to clearly publish ingredients for all products
+- Brand fails to publish ingredient lists for some products